APPIAN-PET/APPIAN/documentation/USERGUIDE.md

 Quantification methods may require additional options, such as "--start-time <start time>" for graphical tracer-kinetic analysis methods.

 You may also need to either define a reference region or use arterial sampling.
-To use arterial sampling, you must set the flag "--arterial" and have a arterial inputs files in the [dft](http://www.turkupetcentre.net/formats/format_dft_1_0_0.pdf) file format.
+To use arterial sampling, you must set the flag "--arterial" and have a arterial inputs files in a .json file specified according to the BIDS specification (https://bids-specification.readthedocs.io/en/bep-009/04-modality-specific-files/09-positron-emission-tomography.html#blood-recording-data).
 On the other hand, you can use a labeled image to define a reference region.
 There are multiple types of labeled images that you can select with the "--tka-label-img" option (see the [masking](#masking) section for more information).
 If no such label is specified by the user, then APPIAN will by default use the WM mask from a GM/WM/CSF segmentation of the input T1 MRI.
 Additionally, the "--quant-labels-ones-only" is useful because it will set all of the labels you set with "--quant-label <list of labels>" to 1.

 ```